 This is where you will claim your combined ABA Tutoring, Attendant Care and other medical expenses.
 All the expenses can be lumped together and claimed by one spouse for the best return.

-You may claim $2,000 if your child has an impairment that is prolonged and indefinite and the child must be dependent on you for assistance in attending to personal needs and care when compared to children of the same age.
-A letter from your family doctor is required.
+You may claim $2,295 for children under the age of 18 they have an impairment that is prolonged and indefinite and the child must be dependent on you for assistance in attending to personal needs and care when compared to children of the same age.
+A letter from your family doctor is required unless you have a T2201 on file.